ShRoO0oM/handsomeIOS/README.md

 					<DT><A HREF="https://medium.com/@brianclouser/swift-3-creating-a-custom-view-from-a-xib-ecdfe5b3a960">Swift 3 — Creating a custom view from a xib – Brian Clouser – Medium</A>
 					<DT><A HREF="https://medium.cobeisfresh.com/dealing-with-complex-table-views-in-ios-and-keeping-your-sanity-ff5fee1fbb83">Dealing with Complex Table Views in iOS and Keeping Your Sanity</A>
 					<DT><A HREF="https://medium.com/chili-labs/configuring-multiple-cells-with-generics-in-swift-dcd5e209ba16">Configuring multiple cells with generics in Swift – Chili Labs – Medium</A>
+					<DT><A HREF="https://github.com/futurice/ios-good-practices">futurice/ios-good-practices: Good ideas for iOS development, by Futurice developers.</A>
 				</DL><p>
 				<DT><H3 FOLDED>Socket</H3>
 				<DL><p>